PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 For description and past ratings, see course page on [Princeton Courses](https://www.princetoncourses.com/course/1234012095)

-_Supervised by Prof. Matt Weinberg and Dr. Marcel Dall'Agnol (Spring 2024)_
+_Supervised by Prof. Matt Weinberg and Prof. Mark Braverman (Spring 2025)_

 _Team communication: Email + a course Slack_